-College for Working Adults offers the following six degrees:
+At College for Working Adults we offer the following six degrees (click for details):

 Both a scientific and humanistic discipline, sociology is concerned with the study of systems of social action and their interrelations.
 It attempts to discover the factors that determine social organization and behavior and promotes an understanding of the social world from personal problems to public issues.